Dessert, Fruit

 Any spring roll wrapper should work for this recipe!
 I typically go for the “Spring Home” wrapper brands.
 They’re relatively cheap and sturdy enough to resist ripping and to keep all the bananas and jackfruit inside.

-Cut the saba bananas in half, lengthwise (if using plantains or regular bananas, you might need to section these into smaller pieces since they tend to be larger), and slice the jackfruit into thin strips.
+Cut the saba bananas in half, lengthwise (if using plantains or regular bananas, you might need to section these into smaller pieces since they tend to be larger), and slice the jackfruit into thin strips (if using).

 Sliced bananas and jackfruit